London Climate Resilience Finance Summit 2026

 4. Breaking down silos and positioning London as a global hub: foster stronger collaboration across sectors while positioning London – and the Summit – as a leading platform for advancing global climate resilience finance.

-The programme will include 12 breakout ‘challenge’ workshops or focused roundtables alongside high-level opening and closing plenary sessions.
-It will run from 9-5pm, followed by a networking reception to continue valuable discussions from the day.
+The programme included 14 breakout ‘challenge’ workshops or focused roundtables alongside high-level opening and closing plenary sessions.

-The summit will be hosted at The Brewery, a prestigious central London venue in the heart of the city.
-Building on the success of 2025, it will bring together senior leaders from government, business, investment and many more, with more than 600 people expected to attend.
+The summit was hosted at The Brewery, a prestigious central London venue in the heart of the city.
+Building on the success of 2025, it brought together over senior leaders from government, business, investment and many more.

-The summit is organised by IIED, with programming partners and sponsors contributing to a diverse and engaging programme.
+The summit was organised by IIED, with programming partners and sponsors contributing to a diverse and engaging programme.

 Contact